freeCodeCamp/guide/pages/docs/certificates-guide/manipulate-arrays-with-unshift/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Manipulate Arrays With unshift"
+title: "Manipulate Arrays With unshift"
+parent: "certificates-guide"
 ---

 `myArray.unshift('Paul');` Basically you call `unshift` and pass what was deleted.